 When is the key transfer?

-What can you expect from the key transfer itself?
+What can you expect from the key transfer?

-On the day of the key transfer, buyers and sellers have an appointment at a notary's office at a set time.
-There, the "transport" of the property takes place or home transfer.
+On the day of the key transfer, buyers and sellers have a signing appointment at a notary's office.
+There, the 'transport' of the property takes place or the legal transfer of ownership.

 Buying a home?